WJFK (AM): Top 40/business talk

 On June 28, 1965, the WPGC-AM-FM were granted a modification of their licenses to move their studios to Bladensburg while continuing to identify their city of license as Morningside.
 By then, the station played Top 40 hits with a format similar to WABC and WMCA in New York City and CKLW in Detroit.
 WPGC-AM-FM became the most popular Top 40 station in the Washington area, rivaled only by WEAM (1390; now WZHF).
 Responding to the black population growth of the Washington area, WPGC began to alternate playing so-called "white" rock records with Motown and soul music hits.

 After Max Richmond died in 1971, his estate received FCC approval on August 7, 1974, to sell the WPGC stations for $5.8 million to First Media Corporation.
 The transaction was finalized on October 17, 1974.

 On April 9, 1979, the FCC granted WPGC a permit to raise power from 10,000 watts to 50,000 watts using a directional antenna.

 After 15 years in the Parkway Building in Bladensburg, the station moved to new state-of-the-art studios overlooking the Capital Beltway in Greenbelt in 1980; the station subsequently relocated to studios in Lanham.

 WPGC was finally granted nighttime operation in October 1986, operating with 270 watts.
-First Media sold all of its properties for $177 million to Cook Inlet Radio Partners, a group of Alaska Natives, in early 1987.
+First Media sold all of its radio stations for $177 million to Cook Inlet Radio Partners, a group of Alaska Natives, in early 1987.

 The station switched to a business talk format on October 1, 1988.
 In 1989, its night power was upgraded to 500 watts directional; the next year, it reverted to 270 watts, though still directional.